Physics of Life

 contact: shailesh.sathe@students.iiserpune.ac.in

-Kingkini Roychoudhuri : PhD student, joining 2024
+Kingkini Roychoudhuri : PhD student, joined 2024

 a.
 Somesh Kurhatti: (MS Thesis) ; (Ph.D University of Stuttgart, Germany.)